 Solution

-This guide will show, end to end, how to get Azure Logs for a Service with Diagnostics available into DataSet.
+This guide illustrates how to get Azure Logs for a Service with Diagnostics into DataSet.
 This solution uses AAD but is not limited to that service.

 Step 1: Create EventHub